 Nightlife thrives here, with a selection of energetic bars and plethora of restaurants located on the Strand in the heart of the city centre.
 Stay at accommodation over and above the water, a short waterfront stroll away from the hustle and bustle of the city.

-The Bay of Plenty offers some of New Zealand’s most spectacular scenery and natural wonders including White Island, New Zealand’s only active marine volcano.
-Feel the power of nature rumble beneath your feet whilst staring into the bubbling crater.
+The Bay of Plenty offers some of New Zealand’s most spectacular scenery and natural wonders including White Island, a beautiful mountain landscape.
 Stay in cultural hub, Whakatane township, at bike-friendly accommodation, perfect for couples or groups.
 Kayak through enchanting glow worm caves or enjoy a guided walk through native bush.
 Visit wildlife sanctuaries on the land or at sea and relax at the private hot water beach on Moutohora (Whale) Island.
 Play at one of the Bay of Plenty’s nationally recognised golf courses with the Pacific Ocean providing a flawless backdrop or explore the expansive coastline popular for marine life, fishing, diving and boating.
 There’s Plenty for those with a serious case of wanderlust here.